TreeCityWes/GDXenStats/README.md

-# GDXen DApp Interface
+# GDXen Stats Python Script

-This repository contains the codebase for the interface of GDXen, a decentralized application that allows users to interact with the GDXen smart contract on the Polygon blockchain.
+This repository contains the codebase for the interface of XenGarbageDump.

 ![Banner](path-to-your-banner-image)